 + Our school’s SUN program is staffed by the IRCO organization.

-+ SUN will also offer short-term special classes such as Chess Club.
++ SUN will also offer short-term special classes such as Chess Club, Cheer Club, Reading Club.

-+ Look for the SUN registration information in the first day packet.
++ Look for the SUN registration information in your students’ Wednesday Take Home Folder.

 Volunteer with the SMART reading programs in David Douglas next year!